 See Campbell video here.

 The two greatest running backs I have ever viewed, Earl Campbell and O.J.
 Simpson.
 Both combined speed and power with an uncanny, innate sense of how and where to maneuver.
 Like Larry Bird or Steph Curry in basketball, it was as if they were prescient, seeing how all and everything was developing just a shade before the other players.
+Or, perhaps, more than a shade.

 The indomitable Arthur Brown, who possesses the most profound dance moves and world-view in the world, is also a pretty astonishing vocalist.